Today's Articles

 The Republican Party in America, a story

-*On this date, in 1854, the Republican Party was founded.
-Also referred to as the GOP (Grand Old Party), they are one of the two major political parties in the United States; the other is the Democratic Party.
+*The Republican Party was founded on this date, in 1854.
+Also referred to as the GOP (Grand Old Party), it is one of the two major political parties in the United States; the other is the Democratic Party.

 In the 19th century, the GOP was strongly committed to protectionism as a founding principle.
 From the end of the American Civil War to the years immediately before World War I, Republicans were more likely to support national economic policies that invested in infrastructure and provided relief to the poor.
 They were also more likely to decry discrimination against Blacks, although they abandoned Reconstruction's progressive racial policies by selling out freed slaves to elect Rutherford Hayes in 1876.
 At the same time, Republicans were often far less kind to immigrants than Democrats, more inclined toward strict religious stances on social issues like prohibition, and more likely to support imperialistic foreign policies like the Berlin Conference.